John Leighton Stuart: U.S. Ambassador to China

-In reaction to the State Department White Paper on China, Mao Zedong published a sarcastic essay Farewell, Leighton Stuart!, which is still taught in Chinese schools as one of the founding documents of the revolution.
+In reaction to the State Department White Paper on China, CCP chairman Mao Zedong published a sarcastic essay Farewell, Leighton Stuart!, which was long taught in Chinese schools as one of the founding documents of the revolution.
 Mao wrote:

 John Leighton Stuart, who was born in China in 1876, was always a loyal agent of U.S. cultural aggression in China.
 He started missionary work in China in 1905 and in 1919 president of Yenching University, which was established by the United States in Peking.
 He has fairly wide social connections and spent many years running missionary schools in China, he once sat in a Japanese gaol during the War of Resistance.
 On July 11, 1946, he was appointed U.S. ambassador to China.
 On August 2, 1949, because all the efforts of U.S. imperialism to obstruct the victory of the Chinese people's revolution had completely failed, Leighton Stuart had to leave China quietly.

-Stuart was recalled to the U.S. on August 2, 1949, and formally resigned as Ambassador on November 28, 1952.
+Stuart was recalled to the U.S. on August 2, 1949, and formally resigned as ambassador on November 28, 1952.
 He was the last person to hold that position before resumption of diplomatic relations between the two countries three decades later.
 After suffering a stroke that incapacitated him for the remainder of his life, Stuart died in Washington, D.C. in 1962.
 His obituary in The New York Times reported, "During his years as a missionary and educator, Dr. Stuart -- gentle mannered and humane -- was one of the most respected Americans in China."

-Stuart's memoirs, "Fifty Years in China," were only half completed when he was incapacitated by a stroke.
-The book was finished and published by officials of the U.S. State Department to advance a hard line, anti-Communist political agenda, and the angry, pugnacious tone of the book's latter chapters betray Stuart's self-effacing modesty and patrician voice evident in the first six chapters.
+Stuart's memoirs, Fifty Years in China, were not completed when he was incapacitated by a stroke.
+The last three chapters of the book were finished by Stanley Hornbeck of the U.S. State Department, who also made revisions in earlier chapters.